Quantum K-theory of Quiver Varieties and Many-Body Systems: Introduction

 {\bf Theorem 1a.} {\it The eigenvalues of the operators of multiplication by quantum tautological classes are the symmetric functions of Bethe roots, the solutions of Bethe ansatz equations for $sl(n)$ XXZ spin chain.}\\

-This statement is a generalization of similar statement for Grassmannians and $\mathfrak{sl}(2)$ XXZ spin chain in \cite{Pushkar:2016qvw}.
+This statement is a generalization of similar statement for Grassmannians and $sl(2)$ XXZ spin chain in \cite{Pushkar:2016qvw}.

-It is meaningful to think about generating functions for quantum tautological bundles, corresponding to exterior powers of every given tautological bundle.
+It makes sense to think about the generating functions for quantum tautological bundles, corresponding to exterior powers of every given tautological bundle.
 The eigenvalues of the resulting operators give generating functions for Bethe roots.
 In the theory of quantum integrable systems those are known as the {\it Baxter operators}.

 We also make the following ``compact reduction" of our constructions.
 In Subsection \ref{Sec:Compact} we discuss the vertex functions and therefore quantum tautological classes in the case when we count only quasimaps to the compact space of partial flags, suppressing contributions of the fiber.
-It turns out that the corresponding vertex functions are easy to compute, by sending the equivariant parameter, corresponding to the rescaling of symplectic form, to infinity.
+It turns out that the corresponding vertex functions are easy to compute, by sending the equivariant parameter, corresponding to the rescaling of symplectic form to infinity.
 This leads to the following Theorem (see (\ref{betheth}) for explicit formulae):\\

-{\bf Theorem 1b.} {\it The eigenvalues of the operators of multiplication by quantum tautological classes in the compact case are the symmetric functions of Bethe roots, the solutions of Bethe ansatz equations, generalizations of the ones for 5-vertex model.}\\
+{\bf Theorem 1b.} {\it The eigenvalues of the operators of multiplication by quantum tautological classes on $G/P$ are the symmetric functions of Bethe roots, the solutions of Bethe ansatz equations, generalizations of the ones for 5-vertex model.}\\

-In Section \ref{Sec:XXZ/tRS}, we specialize our analysis to cotangent bundles of complete flag varieties, and we describe their K-theory rings using generators and relations by employing the duality between XXZ spin chains and trigonometric Ruijsenaars-Schneider (tRS) models \cite{MR929148,MR887995,MR851627}.
+In Section \ref{Sec:XXZ/tRS}, we restrict ourselves to the case of cotangent bundle of complete flag variety, and we describe these K-theory rings using generators and relations by employing the duality between XXZ spin chains and trigonometric Ruijsenaars-Schneider (tRS) models \cite{MR929148,MR887995,MR851627}.